 There are many diagrams and instructions out there that suggest the “knuckle” measurement guide for cervical height.
 These guides equate the first knuckle to a “low cervix,” the middle knuckle to an “average cervix,” and the highest knuckle (or being unable to reach your cervix) as a “high cervix.”
 While a helpful tool, it’s a bit too simplified.
 We all have different hand sizes and finger lengths, so this can very quickly skew the results.

 While you will still use your finger to measure, we suggest using your thumb to mark the point just inside the labia minora (the vaginal lips), and then measure the distance from your thumb to the tip of your finger against a ruler.
+You can also find our free printable ruler along with instructions on how to use it in our new resource.

 For the most comfortable fit, the entire menstrual cup should fit inside of the vagina.
 This measurement should include the stem if you want to keep it intact.
 If you want to remove or trim the stem, then you can account for that.
 Our chart shows cup length separately from stem length to help with this.